Newborn screening is the practice of testing every newborn for certain harmful or potentially fatal disorders that aren't otherwise apparent at birth.

 Maple Syrup Urine Disease (MSUD)

-Babies with this amino acid metabolism disorder have trouble processing the amino acid tyrosine.
-If it accumulates in the body, it can cause mild retardation, language skill difficulties, liver problems, and even death from liver failure.
-Treatment requires a special diet and sometimes a liver transplant.
-Early diagnosis and treatment seem to offset long-term problems, although more information is needed.
-Incidence: not yet determined.
-Some babies have a mild self-limited form of tyrosinemia.
+Babies with tyrosinemia have trouble processing the amino acid tyrosine.
+If tyrosine builds up in the body, it can cause mild intellectual disability, language skill difficulties, liver problems, and even death from liver failure.

-Most but not all states require newborns' hearing to be screened before they're discharged from the hospital.
-If your baby isn't examined then, be sure that he or she does get screened within the first 3 weeks of life.
+Most states require that newborns have their hearing screened before they're discharged from the hospital.
+If your baby isn't examined then, be sure that your little one gets screened within the first 3 weeks of life.

 Kids develop critical speaking and language skills in their first few years.
-A hearing loss that's caught early can be treated to help prevent interference with that development.
+A hearing loss that's caught early can be treated to help prevent problems with that development.

 If you answer "yes" to any of these questions, talk to your doctor and perhaps a genetic counselor about additional tests: